Rifling Characteristics: Lands, Grooves, Twist Direction

 The rate of twist expresses how quickly the rifling completes one full rotation along the barrel length.
 It is expressed as a ratio: 1:N, where N is the number of inches (or occasionally millimetres, in metric-calibre military specifications) per one complete revolution.
 Common values in forensic casework range from 1:7 (fast, found on long-range rifle barrels designed to stabilise heavy projectiles) to 1:14 (slow, typical of pistols and some older revolver designs).

-The relationship between twist rate and bullet stability is governed by the Greenhill formula and its modern refinements (the Miller stability factor).
-As a general rule, heavier and longer projectiles require faster twist rates to remain gyroscopically stable.
+The relationship between twist rate and bullet stability is governed by the Greenhill formula and its modern refinements, including the Miller stability factor.
+Heavier and longer projectiles require faster twist rates to remain gyroscopically stable.
 The 5.56 mm NATO M855 cartridge uses a 1:7 inch twist specification for the M4 carbine (62-grain bullet length), while the older M16A1 used 1:12 inch twist calibrated for the 55-grain M193 ball.
 The Indian INSAS 5.56 mm rifle uses 1:7 inch right-hand twist to accommodate the 62-grain SS109-type projectile in standard service use.
 The 7.62 mm Kalashnikov (AK-47 pattern) uses a 1:9.45 inch (240 mm) twist rate, distinctive enough to appear as a separate GRC entry.

 Measuring the twist rate from a recovered bullet is a standard step in GRC characterisation.
 The examiner measures the angle that striae make with the bullet's longitudinal axis, then calculates the pitch from the measured circumference and the measured stria angle using basic trigonometric relationships.
 Specialised instruments, including the Drufosky twist-measurement device used in German BKA laboratories and calibrated reticle graticules on the Leica FSC comparison microscope, allow direct measurement without hand-trigonometry.
 The CFSL Chandigarh SOP for GRC measurement specifies three independent readings on different parts of the bullet surface, with the final value taken as the mean.